NativeScript/docs/content/guide/creating-a-project.md

 ### Drawer Template

-A simple template with a side drawer.
+A template with a side drawer.

 <!-- TODO: make nicer images -->